JetBrains/teamcity-documentation/topics/known-issues.md

     ```

-* When starting a TeamCity server from a Windows Docker image, make sure to grant `Authenticated Users` __Full control__ over the directories used as volumes.
+* When starting a TeamCity server from a Windows Docker image, make sure to grant "_Authenticated Users_" the _Full Control_ over the directories used as volumes.
 [See the related issue](https://github.com/docker/for-win/issues/1058).

-* When starting a Windows Docker container with the directory `C:/BuildAgent/work` mapped as a volume to the container host, Git for Windows fails with a following error: "Invalid path '/ContainerMappedDirectories': No such file or directory".
+* When starting a Windows Docker container with the directory `C:/BuildAgent/work` mapped as a volume to the container host, Git for Windows fails with a following error: "_Invalid path '/ContainerMappedDirectories': No such file or directory_".
 The workaround is not to add `C:/BuildAgent/work` as a volume.

 To analyze the script output, refer to the [following documents](https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/master/windows-server-container-tools/Debug-ContainerHost).
 If it shows that there are problems with the container network subsystem, try resetting it using the [cleanup scripts](https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/master/windows-server-container-tools/CleanupContainerHostNetworking).